dh-atlas/white-book/Whitebook.md

 The academic field(s) to which the research product pertains.

 Expected values are the IDs and/or names from an official classification system.
-We recommend using the classification established by CUN (Consiglio Universitario Nazionale), which is also available as controlled vocabulary.[^171]
+We recommend using the classification established by CUN (Consiglio Universitario Nazionale), which is also available as a controlled vocabulary.[^177]

 | \<https://w3id.org/dh-atlas/1728995301-3097954\> a schema:Dataset ,        \<http://purl.org/spar/fabio/DataFile\> ,        ns2:LinkedOpenData ;    rdfs:label "DanteSources RDF Dataset"@en ;    ns1:about \<https://w3id.org/italia/controlled-vocabulary/classifications-for-universities/academic-disciplines/SSD-L-FIL-LET-08\>,        \<https://w3id.org/italia/controlled-vocabulary/classifications-for-universities/academic-disciplines/SSD-L-FIL-LET-10\>,        \<https://w3id.org/italia/controlled-vocabulary/classifications-for-universities/academic-disciplines/SSD-M-STO-08\> ;... \> . |
 | :---- |